 From here on out, numerous things happen that cause the women to faint, and there are a series of odd coincidences.
 Austen didn’t take her heroine seriously, and neither should readers.
 For Austen fans looking to read some of her lesser-known works, Love and Freindship is the perfect place to start.

-Disclosure: I received my copy of The Oxford Illustrated Jane Austen: Volume VI: Minor Works as a gift.
-I am an Amazon associate.
+Disclosure: The Oxford Illustrated Jane Austen: Volume VI: Minor Works is from my personal library.

 © 2010 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.